selenide/selenide.github.io/_posts/2019-12-09-advent-calendar-statics.md

 Now this "static" `SelenideDriver` is a singleton.
 It always exists.
 It's never closed.
 All static `SelenideElement` variables created with it will live forever.
 But it also doesn't hold fields `WebDriver` and `SelenideProxyServer`.
-  It fetches them from `WebDriverRunner`'s threadlocals every time.
+  It fetches them from `WebDriverRunner`'s ThreadLocals every time.